function61/varasto/docs/metadata-backup/README.md

 lose the data forever.
 The encryption keys are stored in the metadata database in Varasto, so backing it up is essential.

+!!! warning
-**If you don't back up your metadata database, you are OK with losing your files.**
+    If you don't back up your metadata database, you are OK with losing your files.

 File backup vs metadata backup